 Try to build up all your energy for that “adentro” so that you can drink the whole glass!

 These are traditional phrases that people use in celebrations.
 Even though some of these phrases are outdated and not commonly used in Spanish-speaking countries, they are still fun to learn about!
 However, remember that in some cases, the literal translations won’t do justice to what they want to convey since many of these phases are rhymes.
 Let’s see their translations.

 Now that you know some useful phrases to say cheers in Spanish, you also need to know the most essential and basic etiquette.
 It is probably the same as in your country!

 You are ready to say cheers in Spanish-speaking countries!
 Now you can toast as locals do!
 Having these phrases in your vocabulary will help you feel closer to the country’s culture that you are visiting and enjoy their drinking traditions even more. ¡Buen viaje!
 (Good trip!)

 Learning languages doesn’t have to be a tedious and challenging task.
 Instead, it can be a relaxing and fun moment in your day.
 By practicing Spanish words, grammar, and pronunciation for at least 10 or 15 minutes a day, you will already progress toward your goal of becoming fluent in the language.
-With Ling App, learn about both language and culture anytime and anywhere with the most engaging and fun quizzes and lessons.
+With the Ling app, you’ll learn about both language and culture anytime and anywhere with the most engaging and fun quizzes and lessons.